 The Caliphate used Persia as something of a staging post for their expansions into Afghanistan and India (also enslaving many Turkic peoples and taking them back to Baghdad to serve as cavalry troops) but had little effect on the mass of the people.
 For some three centuries, a largely Zoroastrian populace sullenly submitted to Muslim rule.
 However, with the extinction of the Zoroastrian élite, much of the Zoroastrian scripture and learning was lost during Abbasid rule.

-The rule of the Abbasids came to an end in 1258, when the Manichean Hülegü Khan took Baghdad.
+The rule of the Abbasids came to an end in 1258, when Hülegü Khan took Baghdad.
+Although Hülegü Khan was himself Christian, many of the members of his army, including the influential emir Nawruz, were Manichean, and Hülegü Khan's descendants would themselves convert to Manicheanism.
 Manichean Mongols overran Persia, with major fighting between remnants of Islamic forces in Persia and and the Mongols.
-To Hülegü's followers, Islam was an abomination- as Mani was the last prophet to them, Muhammed was ipso facto a false prophet.
+To Hülegü's Manichean followers, Islam was an abomination- as Mani was the last prophet to them, Muhammed was ipso facto a false prophet.
 However, to the Zoroastrian Persians, Manicheanism was a heretical aberration worse than Islam, which resulted in an upsurgence of Zoroastrian feeling.

 At this point, the twin brothers Mehrdād and Narseh, descendants of Yadzegerd IV's heir came to power in Shirāz, Mehrdād as Mobadān Mobad and his brother Narseh by virtue of being older declared himself Shāhānshāh.
 Both have no small amount of military genius and the Zoroastrian majority rallied to them, driving out both Muslims and Mongols.